amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 * **nodes_to_exclude**: (List of Strings or None) If specified, the nodes in this list will be excluded from quantization.
 The default value is an empty list ([]).
 * **optimize_model**: (Boolean) If True, optimizes the model before quantization.
 The default value is True.
 * **use_external_data_format**: (Boolean) This option is used for large size (>2GB) model.
 The model proto and data will be stored in separate files.
 The default is False.
-* **execution_providers**: (List of Strings) This parameter defines the execution providers that will be used by ONNX Runtime to do calibration for the specified model.
+* **execution_providers**: (List of Strings) Defines the execution providers that will be used by ONNX Runtime to do calibration for the specified model.
 The default value ``CPUExecutionProvider`` implies that the model will be computed using the CPU as the execution provider.
 You can also set this to other execution providers supported by ONNX Runtime such as ``CUDAExecutionProvider`` for GPU-based computation, if they are available in your environment.
 The default is ['CPUExecutionProvider'].
-* **enable_dpu**: (Boolean) This parameter is a flag that determines whether to generate a quantized model that is suitable for the DPU/NPU.
+* **enable_dpu**: (Boolean) A flag that determines whether to generate a quantized model that is suitable for the DPU/NPU.
 If set to True, the quantization process will consider the specific limitations and requirements of the DPU/NPU, thus creating a model that is optimized for DPU/NPU computations.
 The default is False.
-* **convert_fp16_to_fp32**: (Boolean) This parameter controls whether to convert the input model from float16 to float32 before quantization.
+* **convert_fp16_to_fp32**: (Boolean) Controls whether to convert the input model from float16 to float32 before quantization.
 For float16 models, it is recommended to set this parameter to True.
 The default value is False.
-* **convert_nchw_to_nhwc**: (Boolean) This parameter controls whether to convert the input NCHW model to input NHWC model before quantization.
+* **convert_nchw_to_nhwc**: (Boolean) Controls whether to convert the input NCHW model to input NHWC model before quantization.
 For input NCHW models, it is recommended to set this parameter to True.
 The default value is False.
-* **include_cle**: (Boolean) This parameter is a flag that determines whether to optimize the models using CrossLayerEqualization; it can improve the accuracy of some models.
+* **include_cle**: (Boolean) A flag that determines whether to optimize the models using CrossLayerEqualization; it can improve the accuracy of some models.
 The default is False.
 * **extra_options**: (Dictionary or None) Contains key-value pairs for various options in different cases.
-Current used:
+Currently used:

   - **ActivationSymmetric**: (Boolean) If True, symmetrize calibration data for activations.
 The default is False.
   - **WeightSymmetric**: (Boolean) If True, symmetrize calibration data for weights.
 The default is True.